MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/perfsdk-tutorial-lbd.md

 [!include [banner](../includes/banner.md)]

-This topic describes how to use the Performance software development kit (SDK) to perform multiuser load testing in an on-premises environment.
+This topic describes how to use the Performance software development kit (SDK) to perform multiuser load testing in an on-premises environments.

 ## Prerequisites